7ombie/jsii/docs/untitled.md

 ### The `await` Operator and Asynchronous Looping

-In JSII, `await` works exactly like it does JavaScript:
+In JS2, `await` works exactly like it does JavaScript:

     await <asynchronous-expression>